coffeegoesincodecomesout/testapp-InstrumentedPing/README.md

-Testapp-InstrumentedPing - I use this to demonstrate prometheus instrumentation
+testapp-InstrumentedPing - I use this to demonstrate prometheus instrumentation